 Start date: September 2023

 - Study mode and duration

 Why choose this course

-This course is taught by leading experts at the frontline of research and practice, ensuring everything you learn is relevant and valued by employers.
-We were awarded the Queen’s Anniversary Prize 2017-18 for Further and Higher Education, in recognition of our research excellence in the field of food and nutrition.
+- Learn from lecturers who’ve been awarded the Queen’s Anniversary Prize 2017-18 for Further and Higher Education, in recognition of their research excellence in the field of food and nutrition

 What you will study